-- 2. Distribution of improved cookstoves to households - 3.
-Distribution of Solar lighting systems to households unique numbering or counting of CEPs identification system for the CEP within installed is applied.
-This shall and ensure no double counting of other CEPs within the same VPA and or same PoA and ensure that CEP can be identified as belonging to this PoA and not to a PoA/project activity registered under another voluntary or compliance GHG program or to a deregistered PoA.
+A unique numbering or identification system for the CEP installed is applied.
+This shall ensure no double counting of CEPs within the same VPA and same PoA and ensure that CEP can be identified as belonging to this PoA and not to a PoA/project activity registered under another voluntary compliance GHG program or to a deregistered PoA.

-Supporting evidence: Sales database and manufacturers specifications legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
+A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
 This shall ensure that POs, stove/lamp manufacturers and distributors do not claim ERs separately.